Understanding Sweeteners: The Good and the Bad

-Even if you are not a health guru, you know sugar is bad for our bodies.
-But giving up sugar means losing cookies and ice cream.
-There are some days when we just need the comfort of chocolate!
+You don't have to be a health guru to know sugar is bad for your body.
+But it's hard to give up sugar because that means giving up your favorite treats and comfort foods.
 Luckily, giving up sugar does not mean losing on our sweet treats.
 There are alternatives to sugar that won’t leave you feeling guilty about eating some sweets.

 Monk fruit, also known as Luo Han Guo, is a small, green gourd from Asia, primarily China and Thailand.
 The melon is named after the monks that began cultivating the fruit in the 13th century.
 The monk fruit has been termed the “longevity fruit” or “The Immortals’ Fruit” because of its high antioxidant levels.
 For centuries, monk fruit has been used in healing.
 It was primarily used in respiratory remedies such as coughs and sore throats.